 Clinicians, public health practitioners and researchers wishing to gain knowledge and skills in collaborating with patients, community members, community-based organizations and other stakeholders on research, intervention design and implementation.

 Training or experience in public health, epidemiology, quality improvement or health care organization leadership.
 Exceptions for these prerequisites may be made with the consent of the course director.

-Sara Ackerman, PhD, MPH is Assistant Professor in the Department of Social and Behavioral Sciences and an assistant director of the UCSF Training Program in Implementation Science.
+Sara Ackerman, PhD, MPH is Assistant Professor in the Department of Social and Behavioral Sciences and Associate Director of UCSF's Implementation Science Training Program.
 She received an MPH in health behavior and health education and PhD in medical anthropology at the University of North Carolina, Chapel Hill.
-Dr. Ackerman is currently conducting research on the social and ethical dimensions of genomic testing for people with late stage cancer.
-She also collaborates on several health services research projects, where she specializes in using ethnography and other stakeholder engagement strategies to understand the implementation and impact of health information technologies and other interventions that transform clinical practice.
+Dr. Ackerman’s research focuses on the social and ethical implications of new medical technologies and their translation into the clinic, with a particular emphasis on genome sequencing.
+As a collaborator on numerous interdisciplinary research projects, Dr. Ackerman also specializes in using ethnography, mixed methods and stakeholder engagement strategies to understand and shape the implementation and impact of health information technologies.

 Lecturers and Guest Speakers: